2. Unit planner

 Lines of inquiry

-- We aim to develop an understanding and appreciation for the language of novelists, advertisers and speakers and the messages that they communicate.
+- We aim to develop an understanding and appreciation for the language of novelists, advertisers and poets.

 - We aim to develop writing and speaking skills in order to show our understanding of and comment on the messages of writers.